shakacode/react_on_rails/docs/basics/installation-overview.md

 Here's an overview of installation if you're not using the generator.

-Note, the best to understand how to use ReactOnRails is to study the examples:
+Note, the best way to understand how to use ReactOnRails is to study the examples:

 1. [spec/dummy](../../spec/dummy): Simple, no DB example.
 2. [github.com/shakacode/react-webpack-rails-tutorial](https://github.com/shakacode/react-webpack-rails-tutorial): Full featured example.